muskan888/Me_Mojo/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenAI for providing the GPT and DALL-E APIs
-- The Next.js team for the amazing framework
-- All contributors who have helped shape this project

-## 📞 Support

-For support, email support@mojomemorywhisper.com or open an issue in the repository.

-## 🔄 Updates

-Stay tuned for upcoming features:

 - User authentication
 - Content sharing